Vansh0917/RISC-V-Reference-SoC-Tapeout-Program_VLSI_Week_2/README.md

 *This comprehensive documentation demonstrates successful completion of Week 2 objectives and establishes readiness for continued progress through the 20-week RISC-V Reference SoC Tapeout Program.*

-### About This Repository

-This repository represents Week 2 deliverables for the RISC-V Reference SoC Tapeout Program, building upon the foundation established in [Week 0](https://github.com/Vansh0917/RISC-V-Reference-SoC-Tapeout-Program_VLSI_Week_0).
-The comprehensive documentation and technical achievements demonstrate professional-level competency in SoC design fundamentals and functional modeling techniques essential for the complete chip design journey ahead.